Furtho: Parish church

 The Church of England parish church of St Bartholomew is partly 12th- and 14th-century, but was mostly rebuilt in 1620.
 It was last used for worship in 1921, when the ecclesiastical parish was united with that of St Peter's, Potterspury.

 St Bartholomew's is now in the care of the Churches Conservation Trust.
 It is a Grade II* listed building.

 Economic and social history

 By the 1720s only four houses remained in Furtho, and by the 1830s this had declined to two.
-Furtho civil parish was united with that of Potterspury in 1951.
+On 1 April 1951 the parish was abolished and merged with Potterspury, parts went to Cosgrove and Old Stratford.